LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/callbacks-index.md

 ###  Token Expired

-Called if the token used in the session has expired and no longer valid.
+Called if the token used in the session has expired and is no longer valid.
 The host app needs to [reconnect](android-reconnect.html){:target="_blank"} with a new authentication key.

 __Intent Action:__ ILivePersonIntentAction.LP_ON_TOKEN_EXPIRED_INTENT_ACTION.